 No standardized method exists for susceptibility testing of microorganism to biocides.
-It was therefore decided to use pre-existing methods for susceptibility testing of bacteria to antimicrobial agents; the CLSI Approved Standard and the NCCLS Approved Guideline for determining MIC- and MBC-values, respectively.
+It was therefore decided to use pre-existing methods for susceptibility testing of bacteria to antimicrobial agents; the CLSI Approved Standard 37 and the NCCLS Approved Guideline 38 for determining MIC- and MBC-values, respectively.
 Distributions of the MICs and MBCs of the 79 porcine S. aureus isolates to biocide BC, HP, SH, FH, and NaOH are shown in Figure 1.
 The MIC- and MBC-values can be found in Table S1.
-The MIC-values were generally found to be 2 or 4 μg/ml to BC, 0.001 or 0.002 % to HP, 0.05% to SH, 0.00625 % to FH, and 0.1 M to NaOH.
-The MBC-values were generally similar to the MIC or up to 8-fold higher (see Table S2).
-The paradoxical effect, also known as the eagle effect, was in some cases observed in the MBC determination of HP (see Table S1) namely that the number of surviving cells increased with increasing HP concentration beyond the lowest concentration giving rise to $\geq$ 99.9 % kills .
-The phenomenon is particular common for cell-wall active compounds and has been described for some antimicrobial compounds (e.g. penicillin and aminoglycosides) and also for a few isolates to CHX .
+The MIC-values were generally found to be 2 or 4 μ g/ml to BC, 0.001 or 0.002 % to HP, 0.05% to SH, 0.00625 % to FH, and 0.1 M to NaOH.
+The MBC-values were generally similar to the MIC or up to 8-fold higher.
+The paradoxical effect, also known as the eagle effect, was in some cases observed in the MBC determination of HP (see Table S1) namely that the number of surviving cells increased with increasing HP concentration beyond the lowest concentration giving rise to \geq 99.9 % kills 38.
+The phenomenon is particular common for cell-wall active compounds and has been described for some antimicrobial compounds (e.g. penicillin and aminoglycosides) 38 and also for a few isolates to CHX 48.
 However, in our study it was only observed in MBC determinations to HP.
 Susceptibility testing of the control strain was reproducible within a two-fold range and the MIC- and MBC-values were within the range of the tested isolates.
 The method used for MIC determination showed good agreement within duplicate determinations; duplicates were shown to have the same values in 87 to 99 % of the cases, depending on the biocide tested.
 A greater variance was observed for the MBC determinations in which duplicate values varied between 66 and 81 %.
 However, in all cases duplicate determinations did not vary more than 2-fold.
 The method employed to determine the susceptibility of porcine S. aureus isolates to biocides in this study therefore seem to be an acceptable method.
+Since duplicate determinations did not vary more than 2-fold it may be recommended only to include one determination in standardization of susceptibility testing of biocides to S. aureus isolates.

-The MIC-value of S. aureus isolates to BC, HP, SH, and FH and MBC-values to BC, HP and SH were very similar to previous findings 28,48-52.
+The MIC-value of S. aureus isolates to BC, HP, SH, and FH and MBC-values to BC, HP and SH were very similar to previous findings ^{28,48-52}.